 Sleep: The only time your body (and your immune system) is rebuilding and repairing is when you are sleeping, so up your sleep a bit in the winter.

 Stress: Stress has been proven to depress the immune system so either try to reduce your stress or find ways to mitigate the stress that you are under.
 Meditation and exercise (another reason to exercise) are great ways to relive stress and you can read my post Acupuncture For Stress Relief to find out how effective acupuncture can be at reducing stress.

 Chinese herbal medicine is not a one size fits all modality and while the Jade Windscreen Powder can probably do just about anyone some good, there may be another formula that fits you better or a customized formula might be appropriate.
-Click HERE to book a free consultation or treatment and get yourself ready for the winter!
+Click below to book a consultation or treatment and get yourself ready for the winter!

 Princeton Acupuncture and Oriental Medicine

 Our patients know just how effective treatments are for these and a host of other problems.
 Steven Hoffman, a New Jersey Licensed Acupuncturist and Diplomate in Oriental Medicine, will provide you with a thorough intake and evaluation and a clear, comprehensive diagnosis and treatment plan that will insure that your goals are met or exceeded.
 Do you want to move past these or other problems?
 We will help you thrive not just survive!